Live Feed for Hybrid Learning

 STUDENTS: BRING TO CAMPUS EACH DAY

-- Electronic Device - All junior high students must bring an iPad to school and all high school students must bring a MacBook.
+- Electronic Device - All students must bring their electronic device to school fully charged.

 - Lunch - and any snacks for the day, but students cannot share

 - Water bottle - filled upon arrival, which can be refilled on campus

 - Face covering - must be worn over face and nose upon arrival to campus

 - Power cord/charger - TKA will not have backups, and students cannot share

 - Headphones - these will still be needed for breakout groups